dbarkowsky/ExpressPrismaPostgres/README.md

 ## 2. Start Database

-1. Run `docker-compose up postgres` to start the database.
+1. From the root folder, run `docker-compose up postgres` to start the database.
    - Postgres ENVs must be set before this.
 See above.
 2. Check Docker Desktop or use `docker ps` to see that Postgres is running properly.